PeterWaher/IoTGateway/Markdown.md

 | `%0` | &permil; |
 | `%00` | &pertenk; |

-Selected features from [MultiMarkdown](https://rawgit.com/fletcher/human-markdown-reference/master/index.html) has also been included:
+Selected features from [MultiMarkdown](https://rawgit.com/fletcher/human-markdown-reference/master/index.html) and [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/) have also been included:

 -   Images placed in a paragraph by itself is wrapped in a `<figure>` tag.
 -   Tables are supported.